Bodhis4ttva/LHC_Net/README.md

 ```
 If you get the output "Replicable Results!" you will 99% get our exact result, otherwise if you get "Not Replicable Results.
 Change your GPU!" you won't be able to get our results.

+Please note that *Download_Data.py* will download the FER2013 dataset in .csv format while *ETL.py* will

 **Requirements for full replicability: <br />**
 Nvidia Geforce GTX-1080ti (other Pascal-based GPUs might work)<br />
 GPU Driver 457.51 <br />